-WCS is committed to ensuring that the personal information you provide to us remains secure, is only used for the purposes for which it is collected and that you are aware of what information is held and your rights in relation to this information.
+WCS is committed to protecting the personal information you provide to us, ensuring it remains secure and is only used for the purposes for which we collect it.
+We also commit to ensuring you are aware of what information we hold about you and your rights in relation to this information.

-Personal information is any information which can identify you.
+- Personal information is information about you that also identifies you.

 Collection of your personal information

-We may collect, hold, use and disclose personal information where it is necessary for the purpose of providing you with social and community support, education and care and health services.
+We may collect, hold, use and disclose personal information where it is necessary to provide you with social and community support, education and care or mental health services.
 This personal information will generally include your name, address, telephone number and email address.

-We may also collect, use, hold and disclose some additional specific information, including health information, your race or ethnic origin, religious beliefs or affiliation or criminal record, known as sensitive information.
-We will not collect sensitive information about you without your express consent unless required by law.
+We may also collect, use, hold and disclose sensitive information about you, as defined above, where required to provide services.
+We will not collect sensitive information about you without your express consent.

 We may collect personal information about you: